 The story of Gilgamesh and Enkidu is one of the oldest written stories of humankind, dating back to ancient Mesopotamia.
 It is an epic tale, covering heroes, monsters, divine intervention, death, and immortality.

 The story starts with Gilgamesh, the fifth king of the ancient Sumerian city Uruk.
-Since his father was a hero, and his mother was a goddess, it cannot be denied that Gilgamesh was bound to become a true legend.
-The story goes that he possessed superhuman strength, stamina, intelligence, and charisma.
+Since his father was a hero, and his mother was a goddess, Gilgamesh was surely bound to become a true legend himself.
+After all, he possesses superhuman strength, stamina, intelligence, and charisma.
 The stuff of legends indeed.
 How lucky his subjects in Uruk must have felt for such a hero to rule over them.
 Right?

 Worst ruler ever